Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

-Recent literature has shown significant interest in using general and fine-tuned LLMs for code generation.
-However, LLM-generated code often leads to compiler errors, and testing such code remains an open challenge~\cite{fan2023large}.
+\paragraph{Search-based Code Improvement.} Recent literature has shown significant interest in using general and fine-tuned LLMs for code generation.
+However, LLM-generated code often leads to compiler errors (potentially due to weakness \fullref{FM-W2}) and testing such code remains an open challenge~\cite{fan2023large}.
 Furthermore, integrating LLM-generated code in the software code base requires significant manual effort in analyzing code, resolving conflicts, and testing the integrated code.
 The current practice to improve the code generated by LLMs is using prompt engineering~\cite{fan2023large}.
 Building on the extensive research and practical applications of search-based program improvement and code repair, applying these techniques to refine LLM-generated code opens significant research opportunities.
 This advancement will extend the applicability of traditional SBSE techniques from human-written code to optimizing LLM-generated code.